Actindo-AG/Documentation/Channels/Integration/01e_Magento2.md

 9. Click the *Select Magento 2 tax class for Core1 tax class* drop-down list and select the applicable Magento tax class.
 All available tax classes are displayed in the list.
 Repeat this step for all the applicable tax classes.

-[comment]: <> (Gibt es Default tax classes bei Magento, z.B. die auf dem Video angezeigt oder abhängig von weiteren (Vor-)Einstellungen in Magento?
+[comment]: <> (Gibt es Default tax classes bei Magento, z.B. die auf dem Video angezeigt oder abhängig von weiteren Vor-/Einstellungen in Magento?
 Neue tax classes können bei Magento auch erstellt werden, also: All available tax classes are displayed in the list oder By default, the following options are available?)

 10. Click the *Global default language for Magento 2* menu entry in the left side bar.
     The *Select global default language for Magento backend* section is displayed in the right side bar.